Presented by Redmond Rotary

 What keeps us coming back

-This year Redmond Rotary is using GetMeRegistered!
-It should be an easier, more user-friendly experience for individuals, families, and teams.
+Like in 2024, Redmond Rotary used GetMeRegistered!
+It is an easier, more user-friendly experience for individuals, families, and teams.
 Registration includes one beer, lunch, SAG stop snacks, goody bags, and all the fun you can stand.
 Priceless!

 Make Stinky Spoke even more challenging, fun, and meaningful by fundraising for the Redmond Rotary Foundation, which supports charities locally and internationally.
 Prizes will be awarded to the top three fundraisers!
 Plus, you'll earn bragging rights for a year!
 Click on the Register button, then Become a Fundraiser to create your personalized fundraising page to share with friends, family, and co-workers.